kensand/BattleshipAI/README.md

 https://kensand.github.io/BattleshipAI/

 # To Do List:
-- [x] (mostly done) Create loop for AI vs AI games for easy result checking
+- [x] Create loop for AI vs AI games for easy result checking
 - [x] Create counters for each player that record # of games won
 - [ ] Create counter for average game length
 - [ ] Create q-learning AI